melteng/jekyll-now/_posts/2018-3-16-work-plan-vr-reentry.md

 #### 2.2 objectives
 1. Study the experience and systemic pressures of women and female-identifying people in the US prison system
-2. Learn about different methods for creating work in VR that involves audio, footage, and photography
-3. Create a VR piece about the experience of women/female-identifying people in the US prison system
+2. Learn about the affordances and limitations of virtual reality in low-technology environments like prison

 ### 3. Core Project Questions